-On larger temporal scales, the comparison of borehole temperatures and resistivities shows that the last two extreme heat waves in the Swiss Alps, in summers 2003 and 2015 (Scherrer et al., 2016), had a direct effect on ground temperatures and a more sustained effect on resistivities.
-Heat waves accelerate the decrease of the ice content in the upper part of the permafrost, and the lost ice is not recovered (air temperatures too high to enable ice aggradation).
-Therefore, a subsequent warming has a higher effect in the years following a heat wave, as less energy is needed to thaw the decreased amount of ice, leaving more energy for warming of deeper layers (see also Scherler et al. (2013) for a summary of dominant influencing factors for active layer deepening).
+On larger temporal scales, the comparison of borehole temperatures and resistivities shows that the last two extreme heatwaves in the Swiss Alps, in summers 2003 and 2015 (Scherrer et al., 2016), had a direct effect on ground temperatures and a more sustained effect on resistivities.
+Heatwaves accelerate the decrease in the ice content in the upper part of the permafrost, and the lost ice is not recovered (air temperatures too high to enable ice aggradation).
+Therefore, a subsequent warming has a higher effect in the years following a heatwave, as less energy is needed to thaw the decreased amount of ice, leaving more energy for warming of deeper layers (see also Scherler et al., 2013, for a summary of dominant influencing factors for active layer deepening).
 Figure 9 highlights this effect, which is well documented by the resistivity change below 5 m depth at SCH since 2015.